 Torsion of the testicle

 Testicular torsion is an emergency that needs to be treated right away.
 Treatment is surgery to untwist the testicle, which restores the blood supply.
-If the torsion isn’t treated right away (within the first 6 hours), the testicle can die and will have to be removed.
+If the torsion isn’t treated right away (within about 6 hours), the testicle can die and will have to be removed.
 If it isn’t removed soon enough, it can even cause problems with the other testicle.

-Physical injury can cause pain to the area right way, or may cause slowly worsening pain and swelling later on as the scrotum fills with blood (this is known as a hematocele).
+Physical injury can cause pain to the area right way, or it may cause slowly worsening pain and swelling later on as the scrotum swells or fills with blood (known as a hematocele).
 Sometimes treatment may be needed to stop the bleeding, but the problem may get better on its own.
-A testicular injury can be very painful, but it does not cause cancer.

 Infections in the scrotal area are usually caused by bacteria or viruses.

 Kidney stones are small crystals that form in the kidneys and can become lodged in the tubes leading to the bladder (the ureters).
-They cause severe pain, most often in the back or belly.
+They can cause severe pain, most often in the back or belly.
 This pain can extend down to the scrotum.
 Many men also have nausea and vomiting.
-Blood is often found in the urine, but it may not be seen with the naked eye.
+Blood is often found in the urine, but it might not be seen with the naked eye.
 Large stones may need to be removed using surgery or other procedures.

-Last Medical Review: 06/05/2012
+Last Medical Review: 11/05/2013

-Last Revised: 06/05/2012
+Last Revised: 11/05/2013